The Biggest, Most Important Advertising Agency New Business Secret.

 Think like the client.
-The presentation must be written from the client’s perspective.
+Any sales call or presentation must be written from the client’s perspective.
 What are they asking for, and what do they need and want to hear?
-You want to winthem over, not your colleagues.
-This is the key reason why you have to learn about the individual clients before you ever meet them. yes even getting to and building out their persona. yes, an overused term.
+You want to win them over, not your colleagues.
+This is the key reason why you have to learn about individual clients before you ever meet them. yes even getting to and building out their persona. yes, an overused term.
 But, just do it.

 Involve them.
 Don’t make the presentation one-sided.
 Try to involve the client in a discussion.
 You might be able to motivate the stone-faced clients by asking them a few questions at the right time.

 Be different.
-Here is, possibly, the most important advertising agency new business secret — The other agencies that are pitching are good, smart and could probably do the job.
-You have one chance to look and sound different.
+Here is, possibly, the most important advertising agency new business secret — The other agencies that are selling and pitching are good, smart, and could probably do the job.
+You have one chance to look and sound different and be unignorable.
 Think very hard about how you will stand out from the pack.

-I suggest that you read a couple of books or blogs on sales techniques.
+I suggest that you read a couple of books or blogs and watch some videos on sales techniques.
 You will benefit from the learning and could get psyched by a sales master’s energy.
 These are serious sales guys, and they are selling you on their sales pitch.
 Pay attention.